I am in search of Royal Bengal Tigers of India, the magnificent cat revered for centuries, feared for centuries.

-Here, on elephant back, I would search for the bengal tiger.
+Here, on the elephant's back, I would search for Bengal tigers.
 I am in his home now.
 He watches from his shadowy resting place, unseen.
 I would humbly request an audience with the King of the Jungle.

 Entering the domain of the bengal tiger, contrary to an elephant’s natural instinct.

 First Tiger Sighting

 Suddenly I see a movement.
 It is him: the tiger!
 Slipping through the forest on his morning vigil, the huge cat glides past me, unaware of his effect on me.

 Silently he moves, his golden coat disappearing into the darkness.

 His secretive life demands that he patrol and mark his territory.
 He tells the world who he is, what he owns, when he passed here, and – most importantly – what will happen if he finds a trespasser.

 He marks his territory with urine, saliva and by scratching deep gashes on the tree-trunks with his claws.

 His enormous frame moves with the grace of a ballet dancer, undetected, single-minded and unconcerned.
 He embodies the spirit of grace and harmony.